-Casthouses have systems for identification of Products, such as stamped or printed charge numbers and related records, for quality and customer reference purposes.
-These systems can usually easily be extended to accommodate relevant CoC information maintained by the Entity.
+In nearly all cases, Casthouse Products have unique identification or batch numbers stamped or printed on or associated with the products, to ensure traceability for quality and customer reference purposes, often relating to alloy composition, production dates and/or the producing Casthouse..
+These identification systems can usually easily be extended to accommodate relevant CoC information maintained by the Entity.